 As young children develop as sense of self, which enables them to see themselves as separate from others, with their own unique needs and emotions, they will form relationships with peers and caregivers as well as develop personality traits.

 Positive relationships with others will lay the foundations for successful social skills as well as enhance a young learner’s self-confidence, emotional stability and their ability to understand how to appropriately behave in a situation .

 A child’s physical, social, emotional and cognitive development do not happen through isolated activities, but rather fluidly develop in tandem as a child plays and explores his or her environment.

-At Aurora, we have made it our mission to create an environment for our learners which nurtures optimum growth.
+At Aurora Early Education, we have made it our mission to create an environment for our learners which nurtures optimum growth.
 A range of play facilities, both indoors and outdoors promote physical and cognitive development and allow children to build healthy relationships with their peers while skilled caring educators engage and teach children, focusing on their individual needs.
 As our learners play and discover, we ensure they care fore, connect and create with them to help them grow and establish strong foundations for their later lives.